 Chris Wilson joined the Kansas coaching staff in January 2016 as an associate head coach after spending the previous five-plus seasons at the U.S. Air Force Academy.
-Having only been a part of two and a half seasons with the Jayhawks, Wilson has been a part of six team victories and three-straight at-large bids to the NCAA Regionals during that time.
+Having been a coach for the last five seasons with the Jayhawks, Wilson has been a part of one National Championship appearance, four at-large bids to the NCAA Regionals and 41 top-five finishes.

 In his first two years at Air Force, Wilson served as the assistant coach for the men’s golf team before being promoted to associate head coach in May 2013.